I interviewed Dr Owen Bowden-Jones about ketamine bladder, "cartoon vision" and the new trend for getting high off metal cleaner.

 That sounds pretty awful.
 Is there anything else in regards to K?

 The K-cramps is a really intense spasm on the muscles in the abdomen, which can last for sometimes just 30 seconds, but sometimes up to ten minutes.
 It puts people in excruciating pain and then it will just wear off.
 We don’t really understand why it happens but it’s definitely associated with the ketamine use.

-And the final thing we’re seeing—which we didn’t really expect to see—is people getting really addicted to ketamine.
+And the final thing we’re seeing, which – again, we didn’t really expect to see – is people getting really addicted to ketamine.
 We’re seeing people use it every day, escalating amounts, grams and grams a day and really getting into terrible trouble in a way that we didn’t really think would happen with ketamine.
-There’s no doubt in my mind that ketamine is dependence-forming.
+There’s no doubt in my mind that ketamine is dependence forming.

 Anything else of note?

-It's used by men and women, but we see a disproportionate number of women using it as an emotional anesthetic.
+It's used by men and women, but we see a disproportionate number of women using it as an emotional anaesthetic.

 Next up: mephedrone.

-Mephedrone is a synthetic amphetamine and it works on the dopamine system in the brain, giving people a euphoric high.
+Mephedrone is a synthetic amphetamine and it works on the dopamine system in the brain, giving people a high – a euphoria.
 Now, in terms of the negative effects we’ve seen here, I have to say, it’s estimated that 300,000 people a year are using mephedrone.
 We’re not seeing 300,000 people a year here, so there are lots of people out there using mephedrone who may not be having any problems at all.
-But we’re seeing a lot of paranoia—increasing amounts.
+But we’re seeing a lot of paranoia – increasing amounts.
 Often this will actually tip over into brief periods of psychosis where people get convinced that they’re under surveillance or start hearing voices.
 People become very distressed and agitated.
 We’ve seen it particularly when people inject mephedrone.